-Current research has documented minimal little changes in crime resulting from mass deportation policies in the deporting country (Hines & Peri, 2019; Miles & Cox, 2014).
+Current research finds little change in crime resulting from mass deportation policies targeting noncitizens with non-immigration criminal convictions (Hines & Peri, 2019; Miles & Cox, 2014).
 I propose that this result may be driven by heterogeneous effects of deportation policies on different crime types.
 My empirical approach uses an event study to examine different trends over time for various crime types and models the impact of the U.S.' Secure Communities program on legal and criminal employment.

 We assess the impact of industrial policy on economic growth and future innovation, focusing on China’s semiconductor industry.
 In 2015, the Chinese government unveiled "Made in China 2025."
 The plan aims to transform the country into a global leader in high-tech manufacturing (particularly through semiconductor production).